silverbulletmd/silverbullet/website/Install/Configuration.md

 * `PGID`: Runs the server process with the specified GID (default: whatever group owns the `/space` mapped folder)\

 # Web app manifest
-Configure aspects of web app appearance:
+Configure aspects of web app appearance as well as the authentication page:

 * `SB_NAME`: Sets `name` and `short_name` members of web app manifest to whatever specified in `SB_NAME`
 * `SB_DESCRIPTION`: Sets `description` member of web app manifest to whatever specified in `SB_DESCRIPTION`